Why this matters

 Liga ng mga Barangay (LNB) ex officio seat

 The SB seat belongs to whoever is the LNB Municipal Federation President.
-If that person leaves, the organization fills it by selecting/electing its new president under Liga rules and applicable regulations.
+If that person leaves, the vacancy is filled under the organization’s rules, generally by the official next in rank of the organization concerned.

-Key point: The Mayor generally does not appoint ex officio representatives into the SB, because the SB seat is derivative of leadership in the relevant organization.
+Key point: The Mayor or Governor generally does not appoint ex officio representatives into the SB through the regular SB vacancy process, because the SB seat is derivative of leadership in the relevant organization.

 Qualifications and disqualifications still apply to appointees

-An appointee to a regular SB seat must meet the qualifications for elective local officials and must not fall under statutory disqualifications (Local Government Code provisions on qualifications/disqualifications).
+An appointee to a regular SB seat must meet the qualifications for elective local officials and must not fall under statutory disqualifications.

 Common baseline requirements include: